 If we’re honest, this track isn’t exactly a must-do, particularly if you’re visiting Northland on a tight schedule.
 However, if you’re visiting nearby Kai Iwi Lakes (and you really, really should) then you might want to consider this short, easy walk.
 Your efforts will be rewarded with a little surprise.

 Update: This track was closed in June 2021 and may or may not open again in future.
-Check the DOC website for the latest updates.
+Check the DOC website for the latest updates on tracks in the area.

 Like most who camp at Kai Iwi Lakes, we were there to enjoy the crystal clear water.
 We stayed overnight at Pine Beach campground and in the morning were treated to some of the glassiest mirror smooth water we’ve ever seen.
 Naturally we had to explore the lake on our stand up paddleboards.